 Water or Air in the Fuel System Will Cause a Diesel Lawn Mower Not to Start

 When you have excessive water in the fuel tank, water sinks to the bottom of the tank and can cause starting problems.
-It’s best to drain the fuel tank and refill with fresh diesel fuel.
+It’s best to drain the fuel tank and refill it with fresh diesel fuel.
 Air trapped in the fuel system can also have a negative effect on your tractors starting and running.

 Solution: Start your mower and allow it to run for a minute to remove air and water from the fuel system.
 You may want to add a product like Sea Foam to help clean the fuel system and reduce moisture.